longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 ### Fixing external USB microphone

-Not sure about this one, the problem went away after using alsamixing and sound settings volume control a couple of times.
+Not sure about this one, the problem went away after using alsamixer and sound settings volume control a couple of times.

 This problem is now fixed.

 ### Fixing suspend

 Update: There are some hints in the [Lenovo Forum](https://forums.lenovo.com/t5/Other-Linux-Discussions/T14s-G3-AMD-Linux-Sleep/m-p/5172287?page=1#5758208) which need processing.
-So far it seems that updating the
-BIOS to latest version fixes most of the `s2idle` and disables `deep` completely as it is not supported in the first place.
+So far it seems that updating the BIOS to latest version fixes most of the `s2idle` and disables `deep` completely as it is not supported in the first place.
 So the steps below still stand.

 By default neither of the sleep modes possible in BIOS worked for me.
 One part of the problem seem to be NetworkManager which simply hangs on suspend and makes things fail completely.
 So for any successful sleep, NetworkManager needs to be